17 Zero Waste Swaps To Start Your Zero Waste Lifestyle

 In the case of wipes, not only do we throw away the package they come in, but we also throw away the entire contents of the package.

-This is why these reusable cotton rounds are a must on my zero waste swaps list.
+This is why we should consider investing in reusable products like these reusable cotton rounds that are a must on my zero waste swaps list.

-Pair them with your favorites sustainably packaged products like toners, washes, make-up removers and more!
+You can Pair them with your favorites sustainably packaged products like toners, face washes, make-up removers, zero waste face lotion, and more!

 Number 14: Dish Scrubber

 An unfortunate side effect of a love of cooking is the amount of time spent doing dishes.
 Dishwashing is another place we employ an army of plastics to get the job done.

 From the dish soap bottle to the sponge, to the scrub brush.

 Today I want to focus on the scrub brush.
 For some time, I thought being zero waste would eventually mean giving up my scrub brush.

 As someone who only cooks with cast iron, that was a scary prospect.